RobinHankin/jordan/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-A *Jordan algebra* is a nonassociative algebra over the reals with a bilinear multiplication that satisfies the following identities:
+A *Jordan algebra* is a non-associative algebra over the reals with a bilinear multiplication that satisfies the following identities:

 ![xy=yx](https://latex.codecogs.com/png.latex?xy%3Dyx "xy=yx")